ZloyKot-228/ZloyKot-228/README.md

 - 👋 Hi, I’m @ZloyKot-228
 - 👀 I’m interested in ~~🦊Furry Femboys🐺~~, Rust/C++ programming
-- 🌱 I’m currently learning Rust and C++
+- 🌱 I’m currently learning Rust and C++ and Go
 - 💞️ I’m looking to collaborate on your mother
 - 📫 How to reach me: you shouldn't
 - ⚡ Fun fact: I have 4 children in my basement!